Doesn’t have eyes.

 To get around, the worm’s skin produces mucus which is why smooth and slimy to make movement easy.
 Their body is primarily made of a brain with a nerve cord attached internally with a skin-like texture externally.
 Many types of worms have no obvious defenses against predators, putting them rather low on the food chain.
 The hammerhead worm, however, is a flatworm with its own poison, notable by the wide head (much like a hammerhead shark).

 Most of these animals are only a few inches long, though the longest species is called the bootlace worm.
 It stretches up to 180 feet long, and it is one of the longest animals in the entire world.
+However, it is not the largest.
 All worms have bilateral symmetry.
 Bilateral symmetry means that the right and left sides of the invertebrate are identical mirror images.

 Like cattle or even many species of fish, the earthworm generally is part of a larger group called a herd, according to scientific research.
 With touch, they are able to communicate and make decisions as part of a group.
 They’ll decide where they want to travel collectively, using taste and sense vibrations in the soil to send messages between each other.